gurix/helena/README.md

 ## TODOS
 * Support more question types, i.e Dates, Numeric inputs with validation, emails, ...
-* Individual Report for each version as liquid template
+* Customize question type views for each survey
-* Demo App
 * Better admininterface with much better usability

 ## Dummy site for development